 Step 3 – Colorimetry and the prescribing of tinted spectacles

 Following a positive result from the overlay assessment and home trial we recommend a Colorimetry Assessment, following which tinted spectacles can be prescribed.
 The Intuitive Colorimeter is a specialist instrument that allows text to be viewed under different coloured light sources.
 The hue (colour), saturation (density of colour) and brightness are altered in tiny increments until the precise shade is found that best minimises or eliminates the patient’s symptoms.
 Tinted spectacles allow the colour to be accurately specified to the individual's needs and so are more effective than coloured overlays.
 Tinted spectacles are also more convenient to use than the overlay and can also be used when viewing other sources such as white boards and computer screens.

 For more information or to book an appointment for an Eye Examination with Coloured Overlay Assessment or Colorimetry Appointment please contact us and speak to a member of our team.

 Visual Stress and Dyslexia

-There are many triggers for migraine such as stress, certain foods or hormonal factors.
-For some individuals everyday patterns such as text can trigger a migraine without necessarily causing difficulties reading.
+There are many triggers for migraine such as stress, certain foods, or hormonal factors.
+For some people everyday patterns such as text can trigger a migraine without necessarily causing difficulties reading.
 For these people the use of precision colour-tinted lenses can help reduce the frequency of these visually precipitated attacks.
-There is also research that suggests these coloured lenses can help those who suffer with photosensitive epilepsy, autism, ADHD and multiple sclerosis.
+There is also research that suggests these coloured lenses can help those who suffer with photosensitive epilepsy, autism, ADHD, and multiple sclerosis.

 What is Colorimetry?